evanameyer1/Machine-Learning-Crime-Prediction-Application/README.md

     return self.train_df, self.test_df, self.features
 ```

-## Normalize DataFrame Method
+#### 6. Normalize DataFrame Method (Linear Regression Class)

-This method, part of the Linear Regression class instance, normalizes all columns in a pandas DataFrame using the mean and standard deviation calculated from the training dataset.
+The normalize_dataframe method normalizes all columns in a pandas DataFrame using the mean and standard deviation calculated from the training dataset:

 ```python
 def normalize_dataframe(self):